 Much research has clearly shown that acupuncture is very effective at reducing pain.
 With surgically induced pain in cancer treatment, acupuncture is helpful by reducing local inflammation and stimulating pain-relieving chemicals, such as endorphins, from the brain.
 It further speeds healing by improving blood circulation to the area to allow greater arrival of nutrients needed for reconstruction.
 Acupuncture helps prevent potential infection and regulate other organ systems affected by the surgery.

 Anxiety is a natural response to learning of a cancer diagnosis and to proceeding with the treatment plan.
 There is often uncertainty and potential uncomfortable side effects.
-Acupuncture focuses on keeping the energy of the body, or the natural emotions experienced, moving to not become overwhelming.
+Acupuncture focuses on keeping the body, mind and spirit calm and helps the natural emotions to not feel overwhelming.

 It is common to experience sleep disturbance during cancer treatment.
 This may be due to anxiety, with excessive mental and emotional activity seeping into the nighttime hours not allowing the mind to settle.
 It may be due to sudden hormonal changes from the effects of treatment.
 We all recognize how important good sleep is in maintaining health.
 Acupuncture can help calm the mind and balance hormones to allow for better sleep.